 During the Greason presidency, the College undertook to reform the curriculum, expand the arts program, encourage environmental study, diversify the faculty, and make the College more fully coeducational.
 By 1990, Bowdoin was nationally regarded as a small, highly selective liberal arts college with an enviable location in coastal Maine and a strong teaching faculty willing to give close personal attention to undergraduates.
 The College continued to prove that it could innovate-for example, through pace-setting programs to use computers to teach classics and calculus, through access to live foreign television to teach languages, through student-constructed independent study projects and "years abroad," and through the microscale organic chemistry curriculum.

-President Robert H. Edwards came to Bowdoin in 1990.
+Robert H. Edwards came to Bowdoin in 1990 as its thirteenth president.
 He reorganized the College administration, strengthened budgetary planning and controls, and developed processes for the discussion and resolution of key issues.
-In 1993-94, he presided over the College's celebration of the two hundredth anniversary of its founding.
-A capital campaign, concluded in 1998, brought in $135 million in additional endowment for faculty positions and scholarships, and funds for an ambitious building program that has included the transformation of the former Hyde Cage into the David Saul Smith Union; construction or renovation of facilities for the sciences, including a new interdisciplinary science center, Druckenmiller Hall, renovation of Cleaveland Hall and Searles Hall, and construction of terrestrial and marine laboratories at the College's new Coastal Studies Center on Orr's Island; expanded facilities for the arts in and adjacent to Memorial Hall; and restoration of and improvements to the Chapel.
+In 1993-94, he presided over the College's bicentennial celebration.
+A capital campaign, concluded in 1998, raised $135 million in additional endowment for faculty positions and scholarships, and funds for an ambitious building program that included the transformation of the former Hyde Cage into the David Saul Smith Union; construction or renovation of facilities for the sciences, including a new interdisciplinary science center, Druckenmiller Hall; renovation of Cleaveland Hall and Searles Hall; and construction of terrestrial and marine laboratories at the College's Coastal Studies Center on Orr's Island; expanded facilities for the arts in and adjacent to Memorial Hall; and restoration of and improvements to the Chapel.
 Two new residence halls, Stowe and Howard halls, were completed in 1996, and another, Chamberlain Hall, opened in the fall of 1999.
 In addition, expanded dining facilities in Wentworth Hall were completed in 2000 and the hall was renamed Thorne Hall.

-In 1996-97, the Board of Trustees established a Commission on Residential Life to review all aspects of residential life.
-The commission recommended, and the trustees unanimously approved, a new conception of residential life for Bowdoin based on a model of broad House membership that includes all students.
+In August 1996, the College shifted its governance structure from bicameral to unicameral, and during the 1996-1997 academic year, the Board of Trustees established a Commission on Residential Life to review all aspects of residential life.
+The commission recommended, and the trustees unanimously approved, a new conception of residential life for Bowdoin based on a model of broad College House membership that includes all students.
 The new system also replaced the system of residential fraternities, which were phased out in May 2000.
 During the Edwards presidency, the enrollment of the College was expanded from 1,385 to approximately 1,600 students, and the College's endowment grew from $175 million to approximately $500 million.
 In addition, the student-faculty ratio was reduced from 11:1 to 10:1.